Luke-Draper/WebFundAssignments/3.Javascript/Opt3.1942/README.md

-## This is an optional assignment!
-Have fun, all star!
+## The code for this assignment is based off of the pre course assignment found https://github.com/Luke-Draper/CodingDojo-AirplaneProject